-The causes of WM 11C-PiB uptake in A β PET imaging remain largely unknown, but its effects are important to understand when WM is used as a normalization region for quantification of cortical A β tracer binding.
+The causes of WM PiB uptake in A β PET imaging remain largely unknown, but its effects are important to understand when WM is used as a normalization region for quantification of cortical A β tracer binding.
 Changes over time in WM uptake could affect cortical GM SUVR results.
-In this study, we found that WM 11C-PiB uptake increases with age and varies with GM A β deposition and with the area of WM sampled.
+In this study we found that WM PiB uptake increases with age and varies with GM A β deposition and with the area of WM sampled.

-The simplest explanation for some variations in signal in subcortical WM 11C-PiB would be spillover of the GM Aβ signal into subcortical WM because this region includes the area of WM closest to GM.
-The fact that the subcortical WM had the highest annual increase and a steeper age-dependent increase compared with periventricular WM would support this, as would the fact that the A+ group had a greater annual uptake increase in subcortical WM than the A- group.
+The simplest explanation for some variations in signal in subcortical WM PiB would be spillover of the GM A β signal into subcortical WM as this region includes the area of WM closest to GM.
+The fact that the subcortical WM had the highest annual increase and a steeper age-dependent increase compared to periventricular WM would support this, as would the fact that the A+ group had a greater annual uptake increase in subcortical WM than the A- group.
 For this reason, investigators using WM as a reference region tend to avoid selecting WM regions close to GM (5,8,9).
-Our results support this approach in that we observed a lower level of annual 11C-PiB uptake increase in periventricular or eroded subcortical WM ROIs in both longitudinal and cross-sectional samples.
+Our results support this approach in that we observed a lower level of annual PiB uptake increase in periventricular or eroded subcortical WM ROIs in both longitudinal and cross-sectional samples.

-Nevertheless, annual WM 11C-PiB increases are seen in periventricular WM and other WM regions such as corpus callosum, cerebellum WM, and also in eroded subcortical WM.
-These values are moderate (0.4%-1.1%) compared with the annual GM increase (1.9%), but are statistically significant.
-These increases are found in both A- and A+ populations and appear in WM areas at a great enough distance from GM that cannot be explained by a GM spillover effect.
+Nevertheless, annual WM PiB increases are seen in periventricular WM and other WM regions such as corpus callosum, cerebellum WM and also in eroded subcortical WM.
+These values are moderate (0.4 - 1.1%) compared to the annual GM increase (1.9%), but are statistically significant.
+These increases are found in both Aand A+ population and appear in WM areas at a great enough distance from GM that cannot be explained by a GM spillover effect.

-The relatively slower kinetics of WM than GM, which results in a slower clearance rate (13,18), may explain WM 11C-PiB uptake.
-This could also explain the age-related increase in WM 11C-PiB binding, because cerebral perfusion on average declines with age (28), thus slowing WM clearance of the tracer in old versus young.
-Blood flow has been reported to be slower in WM than GM (29,30).
-Delays in delivery (31) and slower clearance of the tracers (32) in WM have been previously described in molecular imaging studies.
-For example, 11C-PiB clearance was reported to be slower in WM than GM in AD and CU subjects (18).
+The relatively slower kinetics of WM compared to GM, which results in a slower clearance rate (13,18), may explain WM PiB uptake.
+This could also explain the age related increase in WM PiB binding, because cerebral perfusion on average declines with age (25), thus slowing WM clearance of the tracer in old vs young.
+Blood flow has been reported to be slower in WM than GM (26,27).
+Delays in delivery (28) and slower clearance of the tracers (29) in WM have been previously described in molecular imaging studies.
+For example, PiB clearance was reported to be slower in WM compared to GM in AD and CU subjects (18).

-Studies using MRI to measure white matter hyperintensity have proposed that cerebral small-vessel disease can lead to reduced A β clearance and to increased cerebral GM 11C-PiB in AD (33,34).
-However, white matter hyperintensity measurements in studies of WM 11C-PiB uptake have found reduction in binding (35) and that WM lesions can reduce WM 11C-PiB binding in cognitively impaired (36) as well as in multiple sclerosis patients (37).
+Studies using MRI to measure white matter hyperintensity has proposed that cerebral small-vessel disease can lead to reduced A β clearance and to increased cerebral GM PiB in AD (30,31).
+However, white matter hyperintensity measurements in studies of WM PiB uptake have found reduction in binding (32) and that WM lesions can reduce WM PiB binding in cognitively impaired (33) as well as in multiple sclerosis patients (34).

 Another possible explanation of WM uptake may be the lipophilic nature of $A\beta$ PET tracers that may enhance binding of the high lipid content of WM (7).
-This possibility is further supported by histopathologic studies (38).
-However, given the generally agreed on concept of age-related myelin loss, our age-related WM 11C-PiB uptake increase is not explained by this theory.
-These data are inconsistent with our findings, and our work suggests that alternate mechanisms must be at play to explain the increased uptake of WM 11C-PiB with age.
+This possibility is further supported by histopathologic studies (35).
+However, given the generally agreed upon concept of age-related myelin loss, our age-related WM PiB uptake increase is not explained by this theory.
+These data are inconsistent with our findings and our work suggests that alternate mechanisms must be at play to explain the increased uptake of WM PiB with age.